osbock/InternetOfSilly/AdaIOSetup.md

 Now go back to dashboards and create a new dashboard Click on Create Dashboard
-Once there, click on the plus to create a new block/control
+Once there, click on the plus to create a new block/control The wizard will walk you through.
+You can also create new feeds here, but in our case, we'll select SillyFire.

 ![Createblock](images/CreateBlock.png)

 Pick button, and make yourself a fire button